MarkD833/RCBUS-68xxx/code/README.md

 ## Oaabb

 Writes the 8-bit value bb to address aa in IO space.
 Both the address and the value are 8-bit hexadecimal numbers between 0x00 and 0xFF.
 This command will activate the /IORQ signal on the RCBus.
+Similar to the Z80 OUT instruction.

 The monitor takes care of the mapping of the requested address into 68000 memory space.